-Han Zhihe: Biographical introduction and legendary stories, major works and academic contributions
+Han Zhihe: Biographical introduction and historical accounts, major works and academic contributions

 -

-✵Han Zhihe: a famous herbalist who lived during the Northern Song dynasty.
-He studied the theory of Shang Han (the theory of exogenous febrile disease) in great detail and conducted careful research.
-His applications are flexible, can adapt to it or accommodate to circumstances, and he carried forward the theory of Zhang Zhongjing with his own innovations.
-He is the author of the book Shang Han Wei Zhi Lun (the Subtle Treatises on Exogenous Febrile Disease).
+✵Han Zhihe: a famous physician of the Northern Song dynasty.
+He studied the Shang Han theory (the theory of exogenous febrile disease) in great depth and conducted meticulous research.
+His clinical applications were flexible, adaptive to changing conditions, and grounded in innovation—carrying forward Zhang Zhongjing’s theoretical framework while introducing his own original contributions.
+He is the author of Shang Han Wei Zhi Lun (the Subtle Treatises on Exogenous Febrile Disease).

 -

-Brief Introduction Chinese Name: 韓祗和 (Hán Zhīhé) Alias: Unknown Popular name: 韓祗和 (Hán Zhīhé) English Name: Han Zhihe, or Zhihe Han (Given/Family) Hometown: Xing Jun or Ci Jun Dates: not quite clear, about year 1030–1100 AD.
-Main works: 《傷寒微旨論》(Shang Han Wei Zhi Lun, or the Subtle Treatises on Exogenous Febrile Disease),year 1086 AD.
-Representative works: Shang Han Wei Zhi Lun (the Subtle Treatises on Exogenous Febrile Disease).
-Biographical introduction and legendary stories
+Brief Introduction Chinese Name: 韓祗和 (Hán Zhīhé) Alias: Unknown Popular name: 韓祗和 (Hán Zhīhé) English Name: Han Zhihe (family name first) or Zhihe Han (given name first) Hometown: Xingjun or Cijun (modern-day border region of Hebei and Henan provinces) Dates: c.
+1030–1100 CE Main works: 《傷寒微旨論》(Shang Han Wei Zhi Lun, or the Subtle Treatises on Exogenous Febrile Disease), completed in 1086 CE Representative works: Shang Han Wei Zhi Lun (the Subtle Treatises on Exogenous Febrile Disease).
+Biographical introduction and historical accounts

-Han Zhihe, whose years of birth and death are unknown, was a famous herbalist who ever lived during the Northern Song dynasty, approximately between the years 1030 and 1100 AD.
-He studied the Shang Han theory (the theory of exogenous febrile disease) in great detail and with great care.
-He praised the essential and key points of Zhang Zhongjing's theory, and his applications were flexible.
-He could adapt to circumstances and had an innovative theory on pulse identification and treatment methods for Shang Han (exogenous febrile disease), including diaphoresis, purgation, and warming.
+Han Zhihe, whose exact years of birth and death remain unknown, was a renowned physician of the Northern Song dynasty, active approximately between 1030 and 1100 CE.
+He devoted decades to an in-depth and rigorous study of the Shanghan theory (the theory of exogenous febrile disease).
+He highly valued the essential principles and core insights of Zhang Zhongjing’s Shang Han Lun (Treatise on Cold-Induced Diseases), and applied them with remarkable flexibility and contextual sensitivity.
+He developed innovative approaches to pulse diagnosis and treatment modalities—including diaphoresis, purgation, and warming—for Shanghan (exogenous febrile disease).
 Furthermore, he compiled the two-volume work Shang Han Wei Zhi Lun (Subtle Treatises on Exogenous Febrile Disease).
-Completed in 1086 A.D., the book analyzed the theory of syndrome differentiation and medication in Shang Han Lun (Treatise on Cold-induced Diseases).
-The original book has been lost, but a compiled version exists, compiled from the ancient book, the Yongle Canon (Yongle Encyclopedia).
-Most herbalists of later generations have praised it.
-According to the medical records of Shang Han Wei Zhi Lun (The Subtle Treatises on Exogenous Febrile Disease), Han Zhihe worked in "two counties, Xing Jun and Ci Jun", and "two counties, Huai Jun and Wei Jun," and "Fuyang Jun."
-It can be inferred that the Han family was originally from the border area of present-day Hebei and Henan.
+Completed in 1086 CE, this text systematically analyzed the theories of syndrome differentiation and herbal prescription in Zhang Zhongjing’s Shang Han Lun.
+The original text is lost, but a reconstructed version survives—compiled from quotations preserved in the Yongle Dadian (Yongle Encyclopedia).
+Later generations of physicians widely praised this work.
+According to the records of Shang Han Wei Zhi Lun (The Subtle Treatises on Exogenous Febrile Disease), Han Zhihe served in administrative or medical posts in "two counties, Xing Jun and Ci Jun", and "two counties, Huai Jun and Wei Jun," and "Fuyang Jun"—suggesting that his family originated from the border area of present-day Hebei and Henan provinces.

 Major works and academic contributions

-Han Zhihe's study of exogenous febrile diseases (cold-induced diseases) is in-depth.
-He has studied Zhang Zhongjing's Shang Han Lun (The Treatise on Cold-Induced Diseases) for over 30 years.
-He has thoroughly studied the Shang Han theory (the theory of exogenous febrile diseases) and respects the essential and key points of Zhang Zhongjing's theory.
-He applies his knowledge flexibly and has an innovative theory on pulse identification and the treatment methods of diaphoresis, purgation, and warming in Shang Han.
-He advanced Zhang Zhongjing's theory with his own innovations.
-In 1086 CE, he completed the two-volume book Shang Han Wei Zhi Lun (The Subtle Treatises on Exogenous Febrile Disease), with over 20,000 characters, to differentiate and analyze the theory of syndrome differentiation and medication in Shang Han Lun (The Treatise on Cold-Induced Diseases).
-Han advocated for cold-pungent diaphoresis, which involves relieving exterior syndromes with herbs that are pungent in flavor and cool in property.
-The prescriptions mostly used such herbs.
-This helped correct the common mistakes of using warm herbs for exogenous diseases and played an important role in laying the foundation for the science of epidemic febrile disease in traditional Chinese medicine.
+Han Zhihe’s scholarship on exogenous febrile diseases (cold-induced diseases) was exceptionally profound.
+He studied Zhang Zhongjing’s Shang Han Lun (The Treatise on Cold-Induced Diseases) for over thirty years, mastering its theoretical foundations and clinical logic.
+He thoroughly investigated the Shang Han theory and deeply respected its essential principles and pivotal insights.
+His application of the theory was both flexible and clinically astute, and he introduced original contributions to pulse diagnosis and therapeutic strategies—including diaphoresis, purgation, and warming—for Shanghan.
+Through these innovations, he advanced and enriched Zhang Zhongjing’s legacy.
+In 1086 CE, he completed the two-volume Shang Han Wei Zhi Lun (The Subtle Treatises on Exogenous Febrile Disease), comprising over 20,000 Chinese characters, dedicated to clarifying, differentiating, and analyzing the syndrome differentiation and pharmacotherapeutic principles of the Shang Han Lun.
+Notably, Han advocated “cool-pungent diaphoresis”—a method of resolving exterior syndromes using herbs that are pungent in flavor and cool in nature.
+This approach helped correct the then-common tendency to overuse warm-natured herbs for exogenous febrile conditions and played a foundational role in the later development of Wen Bing (the science of epidemic febrile disease) theory in traditional Chinese medicine.

 References: